Ladvien/ladvien.github.io/_posts/2018-03-03-pseudo-lag-my-sql.md

 [Advanced MySQL User Variable Techniques](https://www.xaprb.com/blog/2006/12/15/advanced-mysql-user-variable-techniques/)

-Which focuses on getting the desired behavior rather than understanding, or god forbid, predict their outcomes.
+Which focuses on getting the desired behavior from user variables rather than understanding them.
 This article is going to stick with the same philosophy--I don't need to necessarily understand them, however, I want to be able to predict their behavior.

 At this bottom of the article I've included the data used in this article.
 You can insert it into a MySQL or MariaDB database and follow along.
 The goal is to convert these data into a `start_date` and `stop_date` which would _greatly_ reduce the storage needs.